diegotaveras/diegotaveras/README.md

 -  Hi, I’m @diegotaveras, a Puerto Rican studying Computer Science at UIUC!
 -  I’m interested in full-stack development, cybersecurity and ML.
 -  I’m open to internship opportunities or interesting projects to collaborate on.
--  How to reach me: diegoat2@illinois.edu or taverasd1003@gmail.com
+-  How to reach me: diegoat2@illinois.edu

 <!---